Contact us for more info about Mystical Bhutan 15 day Biking Adventure

 Biking: 68 km

-Today we start with a transfer to avoid a 52 km climb.
-Starting at the summit of Pelela pass at 3420m we will ride 68 km to Trongsa, home to Bhutan's largest dzong, built in 1644, which is situated high above the Mangde Chu and has sheer drops on one if its sides.
-The only road connecting eastern and western Bhutan passed through the courtyard of the dzong and the massive doors could be shut, dividing the country in two.
-We'll visit the dzong in the late afternoon.
+To avoid a 52 km climb, the day starts with a transfer!!
+Then from the summit of Pelela Pass at 3,420m it's a 68 km ride to Trongsa, home to Bhutan's largest dzong.
+Built in 1644 and with sheer drops on one side, it's situated high above the Mangde Chhu (river).
+The only road connecting eastern and western Bhutan passed through the courtyard of this dzong, where the massive doors could be shut, dividing the country in two.
+A visit to the dzong will be later in the afternoon.

 Meals: Breakfast, Lunch, Dinner